Marijuana (Cannabis) Smoking and Cancer Risk

 Smoking marijuana can:

-• Damage the lungs leading to asthma and chronic obstructive lung disease (COPD).
+• Damage the lungs leading to asthma and chronic obstructive pulmonary disease (COPD).

 • Increase risk of getting mouth, tongue, and lung cancers.